mbafrani/SIMPT-SimulatingProcessTrees/README.md

 - Use *127.0.0.1:8000* in the browser

 ## How to Use:
-In [this video](SIMPTIntroduction.mp4), we shortly explain the simulation process parameters and how to use the app.
+In [this video](SIMPTIntroduction.mp4), we shortly explain the simulation process parameters and how to use the app (please download the video).

 ### Simulation Steps: